 And now, a few words of advice:

-- Do not over-pack the week; allow enough buffer times.
+- Do not over-pack the week; allow for enough buffer times.

 - Include everything you do, starting with your wake up and bedtimes; you need to account for all the time during your week.

-- Don’t forget about rest and recovery – this step is often overlooked, and that leads to burnout.
+- Don’t forget about rest and recovery—this step is often overlooked, leading to burnout.

 2 Your Actual Week

 Once you have your ideal week set up, you will use that template for the remainder of the month.
 Note that this template might also be used in the following months if your situation is somewhat similar.
 You might wind up using the same weekly template for even a full quarter.
-All you have to do is make sure you review the weekly template once the new month starts, and during your monthly reflection when you might expose things that weren’t working well.
+All you have to do is make sure you review the weekly template once a new month starts, and during your monthly reflection, you might expose things that weren’t working well.